Are You Freezing Your Food the Right Way?

 It's a good idea to put a thermometer in the freezer and check the temperature every week.
 Make any necessary adjustments so that it remains at a consistent 0° Fahrenheit.

 Freezer thermometers are cheap.
-You can get one for under $10 at Amazon or Walmart.
+You can get one for under $10.

 Allow Food Items to Cool Properly Before Freezing